S-7mza/project-predictive-template/templates/ACCEPTANCE_CRITERIA.md

 Acceptance Criteria Template

-Use this template to capture measurable acceptance conditions for a KPI, dashboard view, or deliverable.
+Use this template to capture measurable acceptance conditions for a KPI, model output (e.g., prediction or score), UI/dashboard view, or other deliverable.

 Item: [KPI / View / Deliverable]
 Owner: [Name]